Frequently Asked Questions

 The NDIS (National Disability Insurance Scheme) is available to a person (called a participant) who has, or is suspected to have, a disability.
 The biggest change is that families can choose what services they need.
 They can move between services and can have a say in which therapists or supports best suit the individual needs of the child, adolescent or adult.

-At My Word Speech Therapy, we are an established therapy service that prides itself in giving families services that address their goals and will guide them in developing these goals.
+At My Word Health, we are an established therapy service that prides itself in giving families services that address their goals and will guide them in developing these goals.

 There are 3 ways you can be NDIS funded

 - Agency-managed (the NDIA directly pay for your supports)

 - Plan-managed (a plan manager pays for your supports on your behalf)

 - Self-managed (you pay for your supports and are reimbursed by the NDIA)

 We accept NDIS participants with a plan-managed or self-managed plan.
 We have therapists who can see infants, toddlers, preschoolers, school-aged children and adolescents.

 At My Word Health, we endeavour to provide an individualised service.
 We will work with participants and their families to develop goals that are reasonable and necessary.
 All our goals are tailored to the specific needs of participants.
 We encourage you to “think outside the box” to identify what is the single most important change that will make a difference to the everyday life of your family.
 Ask yourself the question, “What would make things easier if only we had help?”